Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 1. Would our attempt to modify the Martial environment result in irreversible damage to its ecosystem?
 2. Considering that our biofilm undergoes the progress of natural evolution to adapt to the Martian environment, would our engineering bacteria prove to be a threat to mankind in the future?
-3. How to deal with the safety and moral concerns of our project?
+3. How to deal with the safety and ethical concerns of our project?

 **Target**